chauff/ImageLocationEstimation/README.md

 * `splitLimit`: world regions are created dynamically, based on the training data.
 Once a region contains `splitLimit` images, it is split into 4 equally sized child regions
 * `excludeTestUsers`: if set to `true`, all images contributed by users that occur in the test data are not used in the training data; if it is set to `false`, test and training users are not split up
 * `minLongitudeStep`/`minLatitudeStep`: once a region has a longitude/latitude size less than these minima, no further splitting is performed (ensures that regions do not become too small)
-* `testFile`: the test file contains the test data in the form `docno latitude longitude` in each line; docno is the same value as provided in the indexing step, while latitude/longitude form the ground truth location
+* `testFile`: the test file contains the test data in the form of one `docno` per line - all specified ids need to exist in the index
 * `geoTermThreshold`: if 0 or negative no geo-filtering is conducted, otherwise for each term the geo-score is computed and terms are filtered out if their score is above the threshold
 * `generalUseTermFilter`: if 0 or negative this filter has no effect, otherwise terms are filtered out if they have not been used by at least the provided number of unique users
 * `defaultLatitude`/`defaultLongitude`: if no estimate of the location can be made (because no textual meta-data is available for a test image), the here defined location is the default location used instead (a common choice is either 0/0 or the location that occurs most often in the training data)